alexanderbean/EndToEnd-AzureProject/README.md

 # EndToEnd-AzureProject

-This is my first data engineering project and my first non-academic project.
+This is my first attempt at a simple ETL pipeline project.
+It is also my first non-academic project.

 My goal in this project was to learn more about the development stages in a data engineering pipeline, and to gain hands-on practice with the Azure cloud platform and its many tools.